-The EL5102 enables measurement of a period, a frequency and a speed with a resolution of 10 ns.
-Duty cycle measurement of the incoming signal is also implemented.
+The EL5112 enables the measurement of period, frequency and speed with a resolution of 10 ns.
+In addition, duty cycle measurement of the incoming signal is implemented.

-Due to the optional interpolating micro-increment function, the EL5102 can supply even more precise axis positions for dynamic axes.
+Due to the optional interpolating micro-increment function, the EL5112 can supply even more precise axis positions for dynamic axes.
 In addition to that it supports the synchronous reading of the encoder value together with other input data in the EtherCAT system via high-precision EtherCAT Distributed Clocks (DC).
-In addition, the EL5102 offers a timestamp function, so that the last registered incremental edge, i.e. the edge at the latch input and the zero pulse track C, can be output with a timestamp.
+In addition, timestamps can be output for the last registered incremental edge, the edge at the latch input and the zero pulse track C.